microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### IPointerSpecificFocusable.cs
 Interface that a game object can implement to react to a specific pointer's focus enter/exit.

-##### ISourceOrientationHandler.cs
+##### ISourceRotationHandler.cs
-Interface that a game object can implement to react to a source's orientation changing.
+Interface that a game object can implement to react to a source's rotation changing.

 ##### ISourcePositionHandler.cs
 Interface that a game object can implement to react to a source's position changing.